APIAuth

 apiKey: {}

-configuration requires no additional properties.
+The apiKey configuration requires no additional properties.
 Authentication is handled through API keys created either via self-service applications in the Developer Portal or

 through ManagedApplication resources.